StergiosCha/OYXOY/src/wordsense/README.md

 Each sample contains a lemma and a list of senses, each sense being in turn a periphrastic definition and a list of example phrases.

 ### Python Interface
-To load and process the data in python, set your working directory to match the `src` folder of this repository.
+To load and process the data in python, set your working directory to contain the current folder.

 To load the dataset:
 ```python